-SOC 210 Introduction to Sociology
+SOC 210 Introduction to Sociology Prerequisites: None Corequisites: None

 This course introduces the scientific study of human society, culture, and social interactions.
-Topics include socialization, research methods. diversity and inequality, cooperation and conflict, social change, social institutions. organizations.
+Topics include socialization, research methods, diversity and inequality, cooperation and conflict, social change, social institutions, and organizations.
 Upon completion, students should be able to demonstrate knowledge of sociological concepts as they apply to the interplay among individuals, groups, and societies.
-This course has approved for transfer under the Comprehensive Articulation Agreement and the Comprehensive Independent Articulation Agreement as a general education course in Social/Behavioral sciences.
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Comprehensive Independent Articulation Agreement as a general education course in Social/Behavioral sciences.
 This is a Universal General Education Transfer Component (UGETC) course.

-SOC 213 Sociology of the Family
+SOC 213 Sociology of the Family Prerequisites: None Corequisites: None

 This course covers the institution of the family and other intimate relationships.
 Emphasis is placed on mate selection, gender roles, sexuality, communication, power and conflict, parenthood, diverse lifestyles, divorce and remarriage, and economic issues.
 Upon completion, students should be able to analyze the family as a social institution and the social forces which influence its development and change.
-This course has approved for transfer under Comprehensive Articulation Agreement and the Comprehensive Independent Articulation Agreement as a general education course in Social/Behavioral Sciences.
+This course has approved for transfer under been the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Social/Behavioral Sciences.